SAT Timeline: A Complete Guide

 - Sustain the Energy Levels: The SAT exam is a minimum of three and half hours long and a maximum of four and half hours- this needs tremendous energy levels and be sure to mentally lock the long-time duration in the mind.
-Some of the effective ideas to sustain the energy would be to familiarize yourself with the atmosphere in the exam center, taking deep breaths in regular intervals of time.
+Some of the effective ideas to sustain the energy would be to familiarize yourself with the atmosphere in the exam center and take deep breaths at regular intervals of time.

-- Hydrate Yourself: One cannot emphasize more on the effect and importance of hydration when it comes to regular health and maintaining confident energy levels.
-Have water in regular intervals of time throughout the examination.
+- Hydrate Yourself: One cannot emphasize more the effect and importance of hydration when it comes to regular health and maintaining confident energy levels.
+Have water at regular intervals of time throughout the examination.

 - Move During the Breaks: For a long duration exam like SAT, making the best use of the little break time given becomes crucial.
 Make sure you move as much as you can during the 5-10minute breaks given.
 This keeps the muscles active and the mind alert to focus on the next section of the test.

-- Attitude is Everything: Having a positive outlook towards the exam makes all the difference when it comes to performing on the big day.
+- Attitude is Everything: Having a positive outlook toward the exam makes all the difference when it comes to performing on the big day.
 Give yourself enough credit for the journey till SAT examination and the hard work that has been put up all the while till the D-day.
-This approach towards examination greatly impacts the overall score and performance.
+This approach to examination greatly impacts the overall score and performance.

-- Don’t Over-Revise: A common mistake which most of the students make is- thinking that the more you revise, the better the results.
+- Don’t Over-Revise: A common mistake that most students make is- thinking that the more you revise, the better the results.
 However, this can be highly detrimental to the final performance.
 Over-revising can only tire the mind and leave you exhausted for the most important four hours of the time- the exam duration.
 Avoid over-reading and obsessive revision on the day till the test time.